 Salmon is undeniably delicious.
-It has a unique, delicate flavor with a less “fishy” taste than many other fatty fish, such as sardines and mackerel.
+It has a unique, delicate flavor with a less “fishy” taste than many other varieties of fatty fish, such as sardines and mackerel.

 Additionally, canned salmon is a quick and inexpensive option that provides the same impressive health benefits as fresh fish.
 In fact, almost all canned salmon is wild rather than farmed, and its nutrition profile is excellent.

 Look for it in BPA-free cans to avoid the potential health risks that have been linked to this chemical.

 Here are some healthy ideas for incorporating salmon into your diet: